 Students are given lots of support and guidance to help them research and prepare for their post-college options, including one-to-one appointments easily booked through myLoreto.
-Students also receive a comprehensive series of tutorial lessons on Careers and post-college options, as well as regular opportunities to attend and participate in careers events; these are advertised via email and through the regular careers bulletins for students You can find more information on the College website.
+Students also receive a comprehensive series of tutorial lessons on Careers and post-college options, as well as regular opportunities to attend and participate in careers events; these are advertised via email and through the regular careers bulletins for students.
+You can find more information on the College website.

-BURSARY AND FREE MEALS
+BURSARY AND FREE COLLEGE MEALS

-Students at Loreto may be eligible for the 16 - 19 Bursary and/or Free Meals.
-You can find further information on eligibility and an application form here.
-Should a family's circumstances change, students can apply for the bursary or free college meals at any point throughtout the academic year.
+Students at Loreto may be eligible for the 16 - 19 Bursary and/or Free College Meals.
+Should a family's circumstances change, students can apply for the bursary or Free College Meals at any point throughtout the academic year.